 - any other content that otherwise sexualizes an individual without their consent.

-Using aggressive insults with the purpose of harassing or intimidating others
+Using insults, profanity, or slurs with the purpose of harassing or intimidating others

 Encouraging or calling for others to harass an individual or group of people